-Whether you’re trying to find your first job after college or you're looking for part-time work like an internship or cooperative education position, preparation pays off.
+Whether you’re trying to find your first job after college or looking for part-time work like an internship or cooperative education position, preparation pays off.
 Knowing the strategies and having the tools (a dynamite résumé, an impressive interviewing style, even the right clothes) can set you on course for a successful job hunt.
 And while you should really be sure to visit your career center before you graduate, we have some solid tips to get you started.
 Here’s a seven-step guide to help you find a great job and feel prepared to do it right and thrive.

 Step 1: Have the right foundation